kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 Subject Line: assignment

-I Submitted my papewr on time, but I forgot to check the in text citation and submitted a copy with them all messed up, anyway I resubmitted it today to fix this, but i know that’ late, so just letting you know the paper part was in on time, but the in text citation was not.
+I Submitted my papewr on time, but I forgot to check the in text citation and submitted a copy with them all messed up, anyway I resubmitted it today to fix this, but i know that it’s late, so just letting you know the paper part was in on time, but the in text citation was not.

 </details>